TYPO3/tailor/README.md

     ./vendor/bin/tailor ter:publish 1.2.0 my_extension

-If the extension key is defined as environment variable, it can also be skipped.
+If the extension key is defined as environment variable or in your `composer.json`, it can also be skipped.
 So using the current root directory the whole command simplifies to:

     ./vendor/bin/tailor ter:publish 1.2.0